testzzu/GPEML/content/registration.md

 * The USD amounts are for indication purposes only.
 Your actual registration fee will be charged in Chinese Yuan (CNY).
 The registration fee must be paid in Chinese Yuan (CNY).
 * Student registrants must send a letter from their University/Institution confirming their studentship to registration@gpeml2025.org.
-* At least one author per accepted paper must register for the conference and present their paper.
+* At least one author per accepted paper must register for the symposium and present their paper.
 A single full registration (general) covers one paper.
-A full registration (student) can be used to cover a paper only if the student is the first author and will be presenting the paper at the conference.
+A full registration (student) can be used to cover a paper only if the student is the first author and will be presenting the paper at the symposium.
 * All accepted papers must be registered by 15 June 2025.
 * Cancellations received by 1 July 2025 are eligible for a full refund, minus a ¥100 administration fee.
 No refunds (partial or full) will be given for cancellations made after July 1, 2025.
 All cancellation requests must be submitted via email to registration@gpeml2025.org.